CamilleAnna/covid19ScotlandReports/README.md

 	- DO: applies neighbour points averaging to smooth over data when those have negative numbers of new cases/deaths reported (i.e. decreasing number of cumulative numbers)
 	- INPUT: a two columns dataframe where first col is date and second col is number of new reported cases/deaths.
 The variables MUST BE NAMED date and numNew Cases respectively.
 	- OUTPUT: a two columns dataframe (dates and number of new cases/deaths) where there will be less rows than originally, since some dates will have been removed, and replaced by a central date which averages over the two neighbourg dates.
 The variables remain named "date" and "numNewCases"
-	- NOTE: in script, the dataframe is passed through this function until all negative points have been smoothed over.
+	- NOTE: in the **WHO script**, the dataframe is passed through this function until all negative points have been smoothed over.
 In fact, passing the dataframe through data.cleaner() once is enough, but I had one case, with Camerron data, where we had in a row 0 and -2, therefore the point remained -1 even after applying the smoothing.
 The fix was to re-pass the output of data.cleaner() through data.cleaner() again.
 Do this procedure by default now in analysis script.
-Note, if data do not have any negative point in the first place, data.cleaner() will simply spit out a dataframe exactly as the original one.
+Note, if data do not have any negative point in the first place, data.cleaner() will simply spit out a dataframe exactly as the original one. **But in the Scotland report, the data do not have this issue, So I have not added this in the script.
+If issue ever happen, just add a while() loop which passes the dataframe in data.cleaner() until no negative point remain.**

 compute.td.m1.v2()
 	- DO: compute doubling time between two specified dates